-The VS COBOL II run-time issues the PUSH HANDLE and POP HANDLE commands automatically on calls to COBOL subroutines.
-To receive this same behavior in Language Environment, you must specify the Language Environment CBLPSHPOP(ON) run-time option.
+The VS COBOL II runtime issues the PUSH HANDLE and POP HANDLE commands automatically on calls to COBOL subroutines.
+To receive this same behavior in Language Environment, you must specify the Language Environment CBLPSHPOP(ON) runtime option.

 If your application calls COBOL (VS COBOL II, IBM COBOL, or Enterprise COBOL) subroutines under CICS, performance is better with CBLPSHPOP(OFF) than with CBLPSHPOP(ON).
-(You can set the CBLPSHPOP run-time option on an enclave by enclave basis by using CEEUOPT.)
+(You can set the CBLPSHPOP runtime option on an enclave by enclave basis by using CEEUOPT.)

 CBLPSHPOP(OFF) prevents the issuing of the PUSH HANDLE and POP HANDLE commands and must be used with care to avoid compatibility problems when upgrading.
-If you do not issue a CICS PUSH HANDLE command before a call to a COBOL subroutine, the subroutine will inherit any IGNORE CONDITION or

-HANDLE command from the caller.
+If you do not issue a CICS PUSH HANDLE command before a call to a COBOL subroutine, the subroutine will inherit any IGNORE CONDITION or HANDLE command from the caller.
 If the subroutine then issues an IGNORE CONDITION or HANDLE command, the caller will inherit their effects upon return.

-To receive the same behavior as with the VS COBOL II run-time, specify CBLPSHPOP(ON) if either of the following conditions are present:
+To receive the same behavior as with the VS COBOL II run time, specify CBLPSHPOP(ON) if either of the following conditions are present:

-- The caller contains either of these CICS commands used for condition handling in CICS:
+- The program that issues the CALL statement contains either of these CICS commands used for condition handling in CICS:

 - CICS IGNORE CONDITION

 - CICS HANDLE ABEND PROGRAM(program)

-- The COBOL subroutine contains any of the "PUSHable" CICS commands:
+- The COBOL subroutine contains any of the following CICS commands:

-CICS IGNORE CONDITION
+- CICS IGNORE CONDITION

 - CICS HANDLE ABEND

 - CICS HANDLE AID

 - CICS HANDLE CONDITION

+- CICS PUSH HANDLE

+- CICS POP HANDLE